PINNACLE Registry Studies Look at Impacts of New Cholesterol Guidelines, BP Recommendations

 “If the new recommendations are implemented in clinical practice, blood pressure target achievement and cardiovascular events will need careful monitoring, since many patients for whom the target blood pressure is now more permissive are at high cardiovascular risk,” the study investigators note.

 In addition to these two studies, PINNACLE Registry data were highlighted in an AHA 2014 poster session on Sunday, Nov.
 16 that looked at practice variation in antiplatelet and anticoagulation therapy for patients with both atrial fibrillation and coronary artery disease.
 PINNACLE Registry data also played a central role in an oral presentation on Wednesday, Nov.
 19 that looked at provider type and quality of outpatient cardiovascular disease and the implications for the Affordable Care Act.

-Clinical Topics: Arrhythmias and Clinical EP, Clinical Topic Collection: Dyslipidemia, Prevention, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Prevention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension

 Keywords: Coronary Artery Disease, Myocardial Infarction, Cholesterol, LDL, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Atrial Fibrillation, Risk Factors, Blood Pressure, Patient Protection and Affordable Care Act, Hypertension, Diabetes Mellitus, Renal Insufficiency, Chronic, National Cardiovascular Data Registries, PINNACLE Registry